 What I will miss the most about studying abroad is the friends I have met and exploring all that Prague has to offer.
 Over the past month, I have made it a mission to go to a new café every day as coffee shop culture in Prague is surprisingly one of the best in Europe.Continue Reading

-Travelling from one major city to another had led me to forget my love for nature.
+Traveling from one major city to another had led me to forget my love for nature.
 That is until my friends and I travelled to Interlaken, Switzerland.
 Switzerland is filled with delicious chocolate and cheese, but best of all the Swiss Alps!
 Swiss cows aren’t the only animals that are extremely happy in Switzerland, according to the World Happiness Report Switzerland ranks number 2 in happiness.
 I couldn’t wait to see the secret to this country’s success in person.
+Continue Reading

 Agile is a magical stepping brick that brings lots of incredible job opportunities.
 The methodology is not only for the software development industry anymore, but also for projects with multiple decision makers.
 Continue Reading